 This agreement includes provisions on:

-- trade in goods and services, including provisions on rules of origin, preferential tariffs and quotas
+- trade in goods (including provisions on preferential tariffs, tariff rate quotas, rules of origin and sanitary and phytosanitary measures)

 - intellectual property, including geographical indications